Star Wars: Attack of the Clones (2002) - Review (Fair or Foul)

 Foul: Skywalker Segments

-With the 8-year old Anakin replaced with a late-teens Anakin, this could have been Lucas' opportunity to show us his skills in subtle characterization and really allowed us to see the growing conflict of emotions in the character.
-Since we know how he turns out from the original trilogy, we know he's supposed to be a tragic hero who was a good person before he succumbed to temptation of evil.
+With the 8-year-old Anakin replaced with a late-teen Anakin, this could have been Lucas' opportunity to show us his skills in subtle characterization and really allowed us to see the growing conflict of emotions in the character.
+Since we know how he turns out from the original trilogy, we know he's supposed to be a tragic hero who was a good person before he succumbed to the temptation of evil.
 In Attack of the Clones, he could have shown the selfless nature of the hero he was supposed to be through his decisions.
-He could have shown wisdom beyond his years by demonstrating a more considerate thought-process.
-He could have shown how, despite his wisdom and careful nature, he's more susceptible to his primal interests, or just more easily persuaded to do the "right-thing" than his mentor.
+He could have shown wisdom beyond his years by demonstrating a more considerate thought process.
+He could have shown how, despite his wisdom and careful nature, he's more susceptible to his primal interests, or just more easily persuaded to do the "right thing" than his mentor.
 There were plenty of ways this could have been shown and accomplished by making him an interesting and likable character, but George Lucas had other plans.

 I'm so obviously evil, you can tell from my scowl